Accuracy refers to the largest allowable error that occurs under specific operating conditions.

-1. The common return path for electric current in electronic equipment.
-Called electrical ground.
-2. A reference point connected to or assumed to be at zero potential with respect to the earth.
+The common return path for electric current in electronic equipment is called electrical ground.
+Also, referred to as a reference point connected to or assumed to be at zero potential with respect to the earth ground.

 The unit of inductance.
 The inductance of a coil of wire in henries is a function of the coils size, the number of turns of wire and the type core material.